Azure-Samples/azure-search-openai-demo/docs/deploy_lowcost.md

     If you do so, the application will fall back to a keyword search, which is less accurate.

 5. Once you've made the desired customizations, follow the steps in [to run `azd up`](../README.md#deploying-from-scratch).

+## Deploying from an Azure free account

+As of January 2024, Azure free accounts cannot sign up for Azure OpenAI access.
+You can instead sign up for an openai.com account.
+Follow these [directions to specify your OpenAI host and key](../README.md#openaicom-openai).

 ## Reducing costs locally